Find the Best Gift Cards to Give This Holiday Season

 In fact, gift cards have been the top item on the NRF’s annual gift survey for 10 years and counting, so anyone who writes them off as a fleeting fad for procrastinators is dead wrong.

-That being said, gift cards are actually the perfect solution for anyone who still hasn't polished off their Christmas list.
-They're an easy last-minute gift idea, but remember: gift cards are not one-size-fits-all.
-You can't expect grandpa to be very excited upon receiving a Forever 21 gift card, and your 15-year-old niece who owns all Apple products isn't going to be too enthused about $50 to the Windows app store.
-To help you finish your holiday shopping at this, the 11th hour, we put together this list of the best gift cards for every kind of person, and added a few at the bottom you should stay far, far away from.
+That being said, gift cards are actually the perfect solution for anyone who still hasn’t polished off their Christmas list.
+They’re an easy last-minute gift idea, but remember: gift cards are not one-size-fits-all.
+You can’t expect grandpa to be very excited upon receiving a Forever 21 gift card, and your 15-year-old niece who owns all Apple products isn’t going to be too enthused about $50 to the Windows app store.
+To help you finish your holiday shopping at this, the 11th hour, we put together this list of the best and most popular gift cards to give for every kind of person, and added a few at the bottom you should stay far, far away from.

 The all-around crowd pleaser: Amazon

 Although gift cards are not one-size-fits-all presents, an Amazon gift card is the one exception to this rule.
 I racked my brain trying to think of someone, anyone, who would be unable to find something they liked on Amazon, and came up with nothing.
 The only person who won’t appreciate an Amazon gift card is someone without access to the internet, so while you might want to reconsider giving one to your off-the-grid hippie cousin who lives in a cave somewhere in the South Dakota wilderness, pretty much anyone else will be psyched to find this in their stocking (or email inbox).